-Under this stock option plan, 2,200,000 TVA Group Class B Shares have been set aside for senior executives and directors of TVA Group and its subsidiaries.
+Under this stock option plan, 2,200,000 TVA Group Class B Non-Voting Shares ("TVA Group Class B Shares") have been set aside for senior executives and directors of TVA Group and its subsidiaries.
 The terms and conditions of options granted are determined by TVA Group's Human Resources and Corporate Governance Committee.
 The subscription price of an option cannot be less than the closing price of TVA Group Class B Shares on the Toronto Stock Exchange the day before the option is granted.
 Unless the Human Resources and Corporate Governance Committee decides otherwise, options vest over a five-year period in accordance with one of the following vesting schedules as determined by the Human Resources and Corporate Governance Committee at the time of grant: (i) equally over five years with the first 20% vesting on the first anniversary of the date of the grant; (ii) equally over four years with the first 25% vesting on the second anniversary of the date of grant; and (iii) equally over three years with the first 33 1/3% vesting on the third anniversary of the date of grant.
+Thus, since 2018, when granting options, the Human Resources and Corporate Governance Committee has determined that the options would vest equally over three years with the first 33 1/3% vesting on the third anniversary of the date of grant.
 The term of an option cannot exceed 10 years.
 Holders of options under the plan have the choice, at the time of exercising their options, of receiving a cash payment from TVA Group equal to the number of shares corresponding to the options exercised, multiplied by the difference between the market value of the TVA Group Class B Shares and the exercise price of the option or, subject to certain conditions, exercise their options to purchase TVA Group Class B Shares at the exercise price.
 The market value is defined as the average closing market price of the TVA Group Class B Shares for the last five trading days preceding the date on which the option was exercised.
 Holders of options have committed to obtain the consent of TVA Group before exercising their right to subscribe the shares for which they exercise their options.

-Years ended December 31, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for per share data and option data)
+Years ended December 31, 2020 and 2019 (tabular amounts in millions of Canadian dollars, except for per share data and option data)